Anatoly Onoprienko: Victims

 25–28.
-On January 6, 1996, Onoprienko allegedly killed four people in three separate incidents on the Berdyansk-Dnieprovs'k highway, by stopping cars before killing the drivers.
+On 6 January 1996, Onoprienko allegedly killed four people in three separate incidents on the Berdyansk-Dnieprovs'k highway, by stopping cars before killing the drivers.
 The victims were Kasai, a Ukrainian Navy ensign; Savitsky, a taxi driver; Kochergina, a kolkhoz cook; and an unidentified victim.

 29–35.
-On January 17, 1996, the Pilat family of five were shot and killed in their home, which was then set ablaze.
+On 17 January 1996, the Pilat family of five were shot and killed in their home, which was then set ablaze.
 Two potential witnesses were then killed, a 27-year-old railroad worker named Kondzela and a 56-year-old pedestrian named Zakharko.

 36–39.
-On January 30, 1996, Marusina, her two sons, and a 32-year-old visitor named Zagranichniy were all shot dead in the Fastiv, Kyiv Oblast, region of Ukraine.
+On 30 January 1996, Marusina, her two sons, and a 32-year-old visitor named Zagranichniy were all shot dead in the Fastiv, Kyiv Oblast, region of Ukraine.

 40–43.
-On February 19, 1996, the Dubchak family were killed in their home in Olevsk, Zhytomyr Oblast.
+On 19 February 1996, the Dubchak family were killed in their home in Olevsk, Zhytomyr Oblast.
 According to Onoprienko, he shot and killed the father and the son, mauled the mother to death with a hammer, and demanded money from the daughter before mauling her to death as well when she refused.

 44–48.
-On February 27, 1996, the Bodnarchuk family were killed in their home in Malyn, Lviv Oblast.
+On 27 February 1996, the Bodnarchuk family were killed in their home in Malyn, Lviv Oblast.
 According to Onoprienko, he fatally shot the parents and then hacked the daughters, aged seven and eight, to death with an axe.
-An hour later, Onoprienko then allegedly shot and killed a neighboring businessman named Tsalk who was wandering around the Bodnarchuk property, hacking his corpse with the axe afterwards.
+An hour later, Onoprienko then allegedly shot and killed a neighbouring businessman named Tsalk who was wandering around the Bodnarchuk property, hacking his corpse with the axe afterwards.

 49–52.
-On March 22, 1996, the Novosad family of four was Onoprienko's last alleged victims.
+On 22 March 1996, the Novosad family of four was Onoprienko's last alleged victims.
 According to him, he shot and killed all of the family members and set their home on fire to eliminate any traces of evidence.

 Methods

 Onoprienko's modus operandi consisted of choosing an isolated house and gaining the attention of the occupants by creating a commotion.
 He would kill all occupants starting with the adult male, before going to find and kill the spouse and finally the children.
 He would then usually set the buildings alight in an attempt to cover the evidence.
-He would also kill any potential witness to cross his path during his murderous rampages.
+He would also kill any potential witness who crossed his path during his murderous rampages.